Emergent Software

 What do IaaS, PaaS, and SaaS have in common?

-What is the difference between SaaS, PaaS, and IaaS?
+What is the main difference between SaaS, PaaS, and IaaS?

 How does the SaaS model differ from the IaaS model?